Step 8: Dispatch

 For example, if being used in a social media profile image, email signature or a small print advert, the tagline could appear too small and unreadable.
 Or it may be too detailed to get a nice result when embroidered.

-Now we need to create the colour file types of the logo for when they are used in print and digital applications.
+Now we need to create the colour modes of the logo for when they are used in print and digital applications.

-For print you should supply both CMYK and Pantone versions, and for digital you should supply RGB versions.
+For print you should create CMYK file types, and for digital you should create RGB file types.

-When creating your files, make sure you name each file so you know what colour type it is (ie Logo_Name_RGB.jpg)
+When creating your files, make sure you name each file so you know what colour type it is (ie. Logo_Name_RGB.ai)

 Saving in CMYK